AR0E/ar0e.github.io/_pages/reading-list.md

   - The Quintic, the Icosahedron and Elliptic Curves - Bruce Bartlett
   - A Beginner’s Guide to Homological Algebra - Eskenazi, Vauclain, You, Murugadoss
   - A geometric construction of the Riemann scalar curvature in Regge calculus - McDonald, Miller
+  - A pictorial introduction to differential geometry - Jonathan Gratus

 - Books
   - Dynamics, The Geometry of Behavior - Ralph Abraham, Cristopher Shaw